Five Haunted Hotels in Cornwall, UK

 The Headland Hotel commands an unrivalled position at the southern end of Fistral Beach.
 Work began on the Hotel in 1897 much to the chagrin of locals who had previously used the site for grazing and laying out fishing nets.
 They reacted by pulling up the foundations.
 Eventually, commerce won out and the Hotel opened for business in 1900.
 Its imposing and slightly foreboding façade was featured in the film adaptation of Roald Dahl's The Witches.

 The Hotel has played host to Royals from Edward VII to Prince Charles as well as many celebrities.
-Naturally it is home to a few ghosts too.
+Naturally, it is home to a few ghosts too.
 Several uniformed men have been spotted by guests, silently floating around the corridors.
-These are assumed to be the spirits of servicemen who were sent to the Hotel in the World War 2, when it was requisitioned by the RAF as a military hospital.
+These are assumed to be the spirits of servicemen who were sent to the Hotel in World War 2, when it was requisitioned by the RAF as a military hospital.
 It isn't just the men who still walk the Hotel; one of the nurses still tends the living; she has awoken a sleeping guest by gently stroking her cheeks.
-Another former employee of the hotel who can't leave is a maid who glides through a wall in the ladies powder room.
+Another former employee of the hotel who can't leave is a maid who glides through a wall in the ladies' powder room.
 Why would she do that?
 Because the spot she walks through used to be a door, of course.

 The Headland Hotel is embarking on a massive redevelopment programme over the next decade which will see the Grade II listed building gain even more modern facilities.
 Perhaps the building works will uncover more secrets from the past and awaken some more spirits.